ministryofjustice/moj-frontend/docs/components/add-another.md

 ## Accessibility issues

+### Identifying form items

-Some people who use assistive technology will find it hard to identify form items that are added.
-This is because the form labels this component creates are given the same ID when added to the page.
-[A fix for this has been proposed on GitHub.](https://github.com/ministryofjustice/moj-frontend/issues/160) This has been raised in an external audit under Web Content Accessibility Guidelines (WCAG) 2.4.6 Headings and Labels (Level AA).
-If you use this component without addressing this issue, you must list it in the accessibility statement.
+Some people who use assistive technology will find it hard to identify new form items (for example ‘first name’) that are created when they use the ‘add another’ button.
+This is because the form labels all have the same ID.

-People with low vision have also reported difficulty interacting with the remove button.
-This is because by default it is aligned to the right of the page away from their main focus.
+If you’re using this component in your service you need to add these issue details to your accessibility statement:

+#### Assistive technology users will find it difficult to identify form items

+When navigating this service with assistive technology, users will find it hard to identify new form items that are created when they use the ‘add another’ button.
+This fails WCAG success criteria 2.4.6 Headings and Labels (Level AA) and 3.3.2 Labels & Instructions (Level A).
+We're aware of this issue and plan to review the component, and implement a fix by November 2025.

+### Adding another before resolving errors

+When a user selects ‘add another’ before resolving a validation error, the error will also be shown in the new field set.
+If you’re using this component in your service you need to add these issue details to your accessibility statement:

+#### Form submission errors are duplicated when a new field set is created using the ‘add another’ button

+If someone uses the ‘add another’ button whilst there are unaddressed errors in an existing field set these errors will be duplicated into the new field set.
+This fails WCAG success criteria 3.3.1 Error identification (Level A), 3.3.3 Error Suggestion (Level AA).
+We're aware of this issue and plan to review the component, and implement a fix by November 2025.